-12 As per DPER Public procurement Guidelines for Goods and Services (July 2017) (Page 35) "contracts for goods and services with an estimated value of less than €5,000 (exclusive of VAT) can be purchased on the basis of verbal quotes from one or more competitive suppliers (best practice is to seek a minimum of 3 quotes confirmed by e-mail)
+15 As per DPER Public procurement Guidelines for Goods and Services (July 2019) Page 35) "contracts for goods and services with an estimated value of less than €5,000 (exclusive of VAT) can be purchased on the basis of verbal quotes from one or more competitive suppliers (best practice is to seek a minimum of 3 quotes confirmed by e-mail)

-13 EU Threshold as of January 2018.
+16 EU Threshold as of January 2020.
 EU thresholds are updated every 2 years - current thresholds available here

-14 Particularly relevant for services such as e.g. security, training and restaurant services.
-See here for regime applied (page 178) and here for list of services/ CPV codes it applies to (Annex XIV)
+17 Light touch services - the threshold applying to public contracts for social and other specific services listed in Annex XIV of Directive 2014/24/EU (commonly referred to as "light-touch" services) is unchanged and remains at €750,000.
+Particularly relevant for services such as security, training and restaurant services.
+See here for regime applied (page 178) and here for list of services/ CPV codes it applies to (Annex XIV).
+18 See here for latest DES TGD Guidelines